 As a painting tool, we have experimented and perfected techniques for drawing on multiple types of materials and coating the end result to make it dishwasher safe.
 (Though there is a wide world of markers and coatings out there to choose from to continue experimenting with!)

 As an engraver, CylinDraw is an order of magnitude less expensive in terms of upfront/operating/& maintenance costs when compared to a rotary laser engraver, while offering better ease of use and equivalent drawing resolution.
 (CylinDraw operates at 0.2mm wide stroke, lasers are 0.1-0.5mm.)
 Engraving is also a safer cleaner process than laser etching since fumes and fire are not a factor.
-Lasers must be vented to the outside because of chemical byproducts (smoke), while mechanical engravers only create physical byproducts (microparticles) which can be contained with a shop vac.
+Lasers must be vented to the outside because of chemical byproducts (smoke), while mechanical engravers only create physical byproducts (microparticles) which can be contained with a water pump or a shop vac.

 Cool hardware is still a useless brick without software, and if the software sucks then its an irritating brick.
 But get both things right and using the tool becomes such an effective process that you can start taking it for granted.
-That’s when you know it has improved your life.
+That’s when you know something has improved your life.
 That was the design intent.
 Every aspect of this tool is designed to make the user experience painless, because I think computers should just work so you can focus on the art!

 The system automatically makes assumptions on your behalf to streamline the process.
 A few examples:

 - Multicolor jobs self sort the colors by brightness so you don’t smear light colors with dark ones.

 - Drawing paths are optimized using a honed greedy algorithm.

 - SW automatically updates the motor speeds to account for cup diameter & taper.